William Wilson Corcoran: Slavery

 Corcoran held at least one person, Mary, as a slave.
 In the 1930s, George Peabody referred to Corcoran as being involved in the slave trade.
-However, in at least one letter to his wife, Corcoran expressed sympathy for abolitionists, and in 1845 he manumated Mary and her four young children.
+However, in at least one letter to his wife, Corcoran expressed sympathy for abolitionists, and in 1845 he manumitted Mary and her four young children.
 In 1851, Corcoran provided funds to help buy the freedom of an enslaved person who had been recaptured eight years after first escaping slavery.

 Personal life

 At the age of 35, he fell in love with Louise Morris, who was the daughter of Commodore Charles Morris (1784–1856) and the older sister of Robert Murray Morris (1824–1896), then "barely in her teens".
 In 1835, Corcoran eloped and married Louise, born in 1818.
 Before his wife's early death from tuberculosis on November 21, 1840, they had three children, however, only one survived into adulthood: